ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 ### Basic flow with WebSub
-1. The subscriber discovers the topics it needs to subscribe to in order to receive updates/content and discovers the hub(s) at which it can subscribe.
+1. The subscriber discovers from the publisher, the topic it needs to subscribe to and the hub(s) that deliver notifications on updates of the topic.

-2. The subscriber sends a subscription request to a hub specifying the topic it needs to receive notifications for along with other subscription parameters such as:
+2. The subscriber sends a subscription request to one or more discovered hub(s) specifying the discovered topic along with other subscription parameters such as:
     - The callback URL to which content is expected to be delivered.
     - (Optional) The lease period (in seconds) the subscriber wants the subscription to stay active.